pingshiyu/plfa.github.io/src/plfa/part2/More.lagda.md

 V¬—→ V-con        ()
 V¬—→ V-⟨ VM , _ ⟩ (ξ-⟨,⟩₁ M—→M′)    =  V¬—→ VM M—→M′
 V¬—→ V-⟨ _ , VN ⟩ (ξ-⟨,⟩₂ _ N—→N′)  =  V¬—→ VN N—→N′
+V¬—→ (V-inj₁ VM) (ξ-inj₁ M—→M′)     = V¬—→ VM M—→M′
+V¬—→ (V-inj₂ VN) (ξ-inj₂ N—→N′)     = V¬—→ VN N—→N′
+-- begin
+-- suppose inj₁ VM reduces.
+-- Then there is a reduction ξ-inj₁ that reduces `inj₁ VM -- (This is the only possible reduction for a term of shape `inj₁ _) -- reducing ξ-inj₁ requires a reduction for VM
+-- but this causes a contradiction, as by IH VM doesn't reduce.
+-- end
 ```